gorelov-m-v/spelet-playwright-java/README.md

 ```bash
 ./gradlew clean test
 ```
-After the test run finishes, Gradle will automatically attempt to open the Playwright HTML report in your default browser.
-The generated files are located under `playwright-report/index.html`.
+After the test run finishes, the Playwright HTML report will be generated under `playwright-report/index.html`.
+Open this file in a browser to explore the results.

 ### Analysing a failed test
 1. Open the HTML report and locate a test marked as **FAILED**.